tigerabrodi/react-context-selector/README.md

 })
 ```

+If enabled, `name` is required.
+This is used to identify the context in the console.

 ## Custom compare function

 You can pass a custom compare function to control when re-renders happen.
 This is useful for complex comparisons or performance optimization.